hughperkins/VeriGPU/docs/tech_details.md

 AUIPC rd   immediate
 DIVU  rd,  rs1, rs2
 MODU  rd,  rs1, rs2
-location:  # to label a location that we will branch conditionally to
+location:  # to label a location that we can branch conditionally to
-           # (for now, must precede the branch instruction)
 ```

 ### Pseudoinstructions